Community Asset Inventory: A Guide to Local Housing Resources

 Community Asset Inventory – Infrastructure Assets

-Infrastructure assets for affordable housing consist of both the nonprofit affordable housing programs in the Olympia-Lacey-Tumwater municipal areas, housing made available through the Housing Authority of Thurston County, and the infrastructure present that make affordable housing projects possible and successful such as access to transit services and library access.
+Infrastructure assets for affordable housing consist of the nonprofit affordable housing programs in the Olympia-Lacey-Tumwater municipal areas, housing made available through the Housing Authority of Thurston County, and the infrastructure present that make affordable housing projects possible and successful such as access to transit services and library access.
 Olympia-Lacey-Tumwater benefits from a free transit system via Intercity Transit, allowing access to the county’s bus system free of charge for all residents.

 Community Asset Inventory – Natural Assets